 Another key difference between first-party vs. third-party data is how you can use the data to launch sales-boosting ad campaigns.

-With this information, you can launch highly-targeted ad campaigns that reach the people who are most likely to purchase your products or services, so you can drive more sales for your business.
+With first-party data, you can launch highly targeted ad campaigns that reach the people who are most likely to purchase your products or services so that you can drive more sales for your business.

 Once you obtain second-party data, you can use it in a similar way to first-party data.
 For example, you can learn more about your target audience, implement data-driven strategies to nurture your leads, and launch targeted ad campaigns.

-You can use third-party data to boost your online visibility and reach more members of your target audience that haven’t yet discovered your brand.
+You can use third-party data to boost your online visibility and reach more members of your target audience who have yet to discover your brand.

 For example, you can use third-party data to learn which websites and channels your audience interacts with.
 You can then launch ad campaigns that promote your products and services on these channels to expand your reach and generate more leads and sales for your business.